Hippocampus: Theories

-The third important theory of hippocampal function relates the hippocampus to space.
-The spatial theory was originally championed by O'Keefe and Nadel, who were influenced by American psychologist E.C.
-Tolman's theories about "cognitive maps" in humans and animals.
-O'Keefe and his student Dostrovsky in 1971 discovered neurons in the rat hippocampus that appeared to them to show activity related to the rat's location within its environment.
-Despite skepticism from other investigators, O'Keefe and his co-workers, especially Lynn Nadel, continued to investigate this question, in a line of work that eventually led to their very influential 1978 book The Hippocampus as a Cognitive Map.
-There is now almost universal agreement that hippocampal function plays an important role in spatial coding, but the details are widely debated.
+The third important theory of hippocampal function relates the hippocampus to space, and spatial memory, with the idea of a cognitive map first proposed by American psychologist E.C.
+Tolman.
+This theory was followed further by O'Keefe, and in 1971, he and his student Dostrovsky discovered neurons, in the rat hippocampus that seemed to show activity related to the rat's location within its environment.
+The neurons were described as place cells.
+A book was later produced in 1978, The Hippocampus as a Cognitive Map written by O'Keefe and Nadel.
+It has been generally agreed that the hippocampus plays a key role in spatial coding but the details are widely debated.

-Later research has focused on trying to bridge the disconnect between the two main views of hippocampal function as being split between memory and spatial cognition.
+Research has focused on trying to bridge the disconnect between the two main views of hippocampal function as being split between memory and spatial cognition.
 In some studies, these areas have been expanded to the point of near convergence.
-In an attempt to reconcile the two disparate views, it is suggested that a broader view of the hippocampal function is taken and seen to have a role that encompasses both the organisation of experience (mental mapping, as per Tolman's original concept in 1948) and the directional behaviour seen as being involved in all areas of cognition, so that the function of the hippocampus can be viewed as a broader system that incorporates both the memory and the spatial perspectives in its role that involves the use of a wide scope of cognitive maps.
-This relates to the purposive behaviorism born of Tolman's original goal of identifying the complex cognitive mechanisms and purposes that guided behaviour.
+In an attempt to reconcile the two disparate views, it is suggested that a broader view of the hippocampal function is taken and seen to have a role that encompasses both the organization of experience (mental mapping, as per Tolman's original concept in 1948) and the directional behavior seen as being involved in all areas of cognition, so that the function of the hippocampus can be viewed as a broader system that incorporates both the memory and the spatial perspectives in its role that involves the use of a wide scope of cognitive maps.
+This relates to the purposive behaviorism born of Tolman's original goal of identifying the complex cognitive mechanisms and purposes that guided behavior.

 It has also been proposed that the spiking activity of hippocampal neurons is associated spatially, and it was suggested that the mechanisms of memory and planning both evolved from mechanisms of navigation and that their neuronal algorithms were basically the same.

 Many studies have made use of neuroimaging techniques such as functional magnetic resonance imaging (fMRI), and a functional role in approach-avoidance conflict has been noted.
 The anterior hippocampus is seen to be involved in decision-making under approach-avoidance conflict processing.
 It is suggested that the memory, spatial cognition, and conflict processing functions may be seen as working together and not mutually exclusive.